-Luffa is a funny name for a Vegetable so tasty!
+Luffa is a funny name for a Vegetable that is just so tasty!

-When I read Luffa, I think of soap and a hot bath.
+When I hear the word Luffa, I think of soap and a hot bath.

 In fact my thinking isn’t that wrong, because this particular vegetable isn’t just an amazing food item but in the same time a very popular natural sponge since the beginning of time.